 - Allowing the steak to rest after it is removed from the air fryer is critical to allow the juices to absorb before cutting.

-- Toss a little compound butter on top to highlight the natural flavors of your steak.
+- Toss a little herb butter on top to give extra flavor to a good steak.

 Questions You Might Have For This Strip Steak in the Air Fryer